-X-Ray is the only reliable means for measuring leg lengh inequality.
-As a result of my short leg, I have an associated lumbar scoliosis and a history of disc degeneration in this region of my spine.
+X-Ray is the only reliable means for measuring leg length inequality.
+As a result of my short leg, I have associated lumbar scoliosis and a history of disc degeneration in this region of my spine.
 Ugh!

-Personally, and clinically – after years treating patients with leg length inequality, having regular manual adjustments and wearing a heel lift – I believe my chronic back pain was largely associated and caused by my leg length asymmetry.
-The medical research however, may contradict my self-diagnosis.
+Personally and clinically – after years of treating patients with leg length inequality, having regular manual adjustments, and wearing a heel lift – I believe my chronic back pain was primarily associated and caused by my leg length asymmetry.
+The medical research, however, may contradict my self-diagnosis.

-Prior to the 1970s, the data on leg-length inequality (LLI) was found to be unreliable in terms of accuracy of leg length measurement from x-ray.
+Before the 1970s, leg-length inequality (LLI) data was unreliable in leg length measurement from x-ray.

-Several studies using precise radiographic method data, were combined giving a subject size of 573, with a LLI range of 0–20 mm.
+Several studies using precise radiographic method data were combined, giving a subject size of 573, with an LLI range of 0–20 mm.
 The mean or average LLI was 5.21 mm.
-What’s interesting is that most Chiropractors who treat LLI, start using heel lifts at 5mm.
-It seems, the science backs this up.
+What’s interesting is that most Chiropractors who treat LLI start using heel lifts at 5mm.
+It seems that science backs this decision up.

 It seems a much higher percentage of the population has LLI closer to 5 mm.

-Four of the studies reviewed by Knutson measured subjects by gender and no difference between male and female was found, suggesting that gender plays little role in the amount of LLI.
+Four of the studies reviewed by Knutson measured subjects by gender.
+No difference between males and females was found, suggesting that gender plays little role in LLI.

-The data also demonstrates no preference for left or right leg, which fascinates me.
-Many musculoskeletal diagnoses have a one-sided inclincation.
-Thoracic scoliosis to the right makes up 85-90% of all adolescent scoliosis; stroke more frequently affects the left-side of the brain and 90% of the world’s population is right-handed!
+The data also demonstrates no preference for the left or right leg, which fascinates me.
+Many musculoskeletal diagnoses have a one-sided inclination.
+For example, thoracic scoliosis to the right makes up 85-90% of all adolescent scoliosis; stroke more frequently affects the left side of the brain, and 90% of the world’s population is right-handed!

-Seven of the Knutson’s studies identified subjects that had LLI as being symptomatic (subjects = 347) or asymptomatic (subjects = 165).
-Symptoms included knee and hip problems and low back pain (mostly within the last 12 months).
+Seven of Knutson’s studies identified subjects with LLI as symptomatic (subjects = 347) or asymptomatic (subjects = 165).
+Symptoms included knee and hip problems and low back pain (mainly within the last 12 months).

-What I find amazing, is that there is no statistical difference between these two groups; suggesting that the average LLI is not correlated to symptomatic problems, like low back pain.
+I find it amazing that there is no statistical difference between these two groups, suggesting that the average LLI is not correlated to symptomatic problems, like low back pain.